How to activate and use Windows Boot Manager?

 • Click the SELECT Windows ISO image you downloaded.

-• Verify that the Partition Type is set to GPT and that the Destination System is set to UEFI (non-CSM) .
+• Verify that the Partition Type is set to GPT and that the Destination System is set to UEFI (not CSM) .

-• Click the START to start creating the bootable USB disk.
+• Click the START to begin creating the bootable USB drive.

 • Restart your computer and press the F2 (or another key depending on your computer model) to enter the BIOS.